 You're not imagining it - we do tend to get sick more often during the cooler months.
 With similar symptoms, it can be hard to tell what you're sick with.
 Here's a guide to help tell the difference and what to do if you feel unwell.

-You’re not imagining it – we do tend to get sick more often during the cooler months1.
+You’re not imagining it – we do tend to get sick more often during the cooler months.
 Various factors are often at play: being in close quarters with others, lower humidity levels (which means virus droplets hang in the air longer), and a lowering of our immunity due to the impact the colder weather has on how our upper respiratory tract functions1.

 RSV is a highly contagious virus that infects the airways and lungs.
 It spreads through small water droplets that are expelled while talking, coughing or sneezing.